 Jane's knowledge of natural gas and electric industries and markets helps clients navigate complex transactions.
-She regularly represents clients in the negotiation of power purchase agreements (conventional and renewable generation), M&A transactions, project financings, interconnection agreements, gas transportation capacity lease agreements, asset management agreements and LNG offtake agreements.
+She regularly represents clients in the negotiation of power purchase agreements (conventional and renewable generation), M&A transactions, project financings, interconnection agreements, gas pipeline precedent agreements, asset management agreements and LNG offtake agreements.
 She also counsels market participants on RTO/ISO market rules around the US and the development of creative strategies to successfully operate within those markets.

 Jane's experience advising clients on litigation matters includes FERC litigation and settlements that involve electric or gas pipeline rates and RTO/ISO market structures.
 She also represents clients in non-public investigations into alleged violations under FERC's market manipulation rules, the Federal Power Act (FPA), Natural Gas Act (NGA) and Natural Gas Policy Act (NGPA).